raphdelvillar/Moscord/README.md

 * Implementing microservice architecture makes the application function as more like a plugin.
 In the case that newsapi.org goes down another service can be readied to prevent downtime.

 * Applications that are split into small pieces are easier to containerize.

+* Applications are made to be so small as to not incurr a technical debt or atleast minimize it.

 # CORE